 3. Pallet Wood Toilet Roll Holder (£10)

 We see many pallets go into skips every month, why?
-You can make almost anything with pallet wood, it features a dark color and here we combine it with pine to create a simple but elegant toilet roll holder!
+You can make almost anything with pallet wood, it features a dark colour and here we combine it with pine to create a simple but elegant toilet roll holder!
+Unfortunately though, this one off piece is out of stock.

 4. Norweigan Spruce Elephant Figure (£36)